-CEOs outraged after Charlottesville, but only Merck quits Trump council
+CEOs outraged after Charlottesville - and three quit Trump council

 Hours later, Trump denounced the KKK, neo-Nazis and White supremacists as "repugnant."

-While other CEOs on the manufacturing council have condemned racism after the weekend's white nationalist rally in Charlottesville, Virginia, Frazier was the only one to announced that he would leave.
+Throughout the day, other CEOs on the manufacturing council condemned racism after the weekend's white nationalist rally in Charlottesville, Virginia.
+By Monday night, two others had joined Frazier in leaving.

+Under Armour's (UA) Kevin Plank had earlier tweeted a strong rejection of racism.
+Then, just after 8 p.m.
+ET, his company released a statement saying that he would step down.

+Later Monday evening, Intel CEO Brian Krzanich said in a blog post that he, too, was resigning "to call attention to the serious harm our divided political climate is causing to critical issues."

-CNNMoney asked the approximately two dozen executives whether they would stay on the council.
-Several executives denounced hate and bigotry, others declined to comment, and some did not respond at all.
+CNNMoney asked the approximately two dozen executives on the council whether they would stay.
+Several of them denounced hate and bigotry, others declined to comment, and some did not respond at all.

 Related: CEOs condemn racism after Charlottesville